A new insight on augmented Lagrangian method with applications in machine learning: Appendix: discussions on two new PDHG

-that is, the sequence generated by N-PDHG1 is contractive that thus N-PDHG1 converges globally.
-The sublinear convergence rate of N-PDHG1 is similar to the proof of P-ALM.
-Note that convergence of N-PDHG1 does not need the strongly convexity of $\theta_1$ and allows more flexibility on choosing the proximal parameter $r$.
+that is, the sequence generated by N-PDHG1 is contractive, and thus N-PDHG1 converges globally.
+The last inequality together with the analysis of P-rALM indicates that N-PDHG1 with a relaxation step also converges, and the sublinear convergence rate of N-PDHG1 is similar to the proof of P-rALM.
+Note that the convergence of N-PDHG1 does not need the strong convexity of $\theta_1$ and allows more flexibility for choosing the proximal parameter $r$.